Proposal Development Grant Program

 - up to two grants in 6 years in a single competition (e.g., two Proposal Development Grants in 6 years).

-Individuals who received a proposal development grant, but did not submitted a proposal for external funding are no longer eligible for support under this program.
+Individuals who received a proposal development grant, but did not submit a proposal for external funding are no longer eligible for support under this program.

 Proposals for support under this program are accepted throughout the year.
-Submit all materials to Matthew L. Meyer, Director of the Office of Research and Sponsored Programs, Quinn Administration Building, 2nd floor.
+Submit all materials electronically to Associate Vice Provost for Research Laura L. Hayman at firstname.lastname@example.org with a copy to Annette Cameron.
+Office of the Vice Provost for Research and Dean of Graduate Studies, at email@example.com.

 What to Submit

 In order to expedite the review of proposals, applicants are required to submit proposals in the following format.
-Please note that only one copy of the complete proposal needs to be submitted.
+The application materials should be assembled and submitted electronically an one (1) PDF document.

 - Cover sheet (form attached) with applicant and proposal information, a 50-word abstract, list of all internal grants previously awarded to the applicant, and signatures from the appropriate persons or groups including the applicant's Department Chair.